ericrogler/Green-Book/Z004a_Management_Scaling_Growth.md

 2. Managers (New)
 3. Individual Contributors

+If you're at the top level here, or close to the top level, above, your goals start going from managing tasks to managing people.
+You can no longer deal with incidents or problems as they come; you have to think steps ahead and plan out the future.
+This is a paradigm shift from operating tactically to operating strategically.
+The director+ here now develops employees, company culture, and revenue streams.
+- Put another way: finding methods to earn money, improving the state of the company, and getting employees to perform better.
+- If it doesn't cover one of these areas, consider delegation.

-An assumed ratio is about 4-5 managers with 8-10 employees each on average.
+An assumed "upper limit" is about 4-5 managers with 8-10 employees each on average in a ~40-50 person organization.
 These people, called direct reports, are people one layer immediately below a manager, director, etc. said leader are responsible for.
-You could adjust the ratio of manager:employee and director:employee, but avoid overloading any one manager+ staff member.
+Contributors (ICs) report to managers, managers report to directors,  and so on.
+You could adjust the ratio of manager:employee and director:manager, but avoid overloading any one manager (or higher) staff member.
 Your initial batch of new managers can also form your C-Suite/executive board when scaling up in the future.

 You may also consider hiring on new individual contributors to assist you, the director, but remember they count towards the limit of direct reports.
 If their roles are not well-defined, they risk redundancy.

-In smaller organizations employee often wore multiple hats.
+In smaller organizations, employee often wear multiple hats.
 When scaling up and expanding operations, you'll need specialists and managers to oversee new projects or expand existing projects.
 Generalists are still helpful, but you'll need to look into specialists to meet advanced project requirements.
 Some ICs may step up into management, but you may need to bring in outside managers and specialized individual contributors to fulfill new roles.

 Growth near this breakpoint introduces new regulations too.
 For example, the Affordable Care Act, according to [the IRS](https://www.irs.gov/affordable-care-act/employers), explicitly define "50 or more full-time employees" where you legally have to change procedures and benefits to meet requirements.

 Communication as a risk factor exponentially increases with scale.
-Large meetings, if done with 40-50 people, lead into side conversations and distractions, which waste time and reduce productivity.
+Large meetings, if done with 40-50 people, almost certainly lead into side conversations and distractions, which waste time and reduce productivity.
 Conveying vital information occurs through mainly one layer at a time rather than straight from point A to point B. This is when you learn the art of sending an email instead of hosting a meeting.

 As for you, the CEO, you become a director, or a manager of managers.
 There are many similarities, but also differences, between managers of ICs and managers of managers:
 - Rather than assist directly with tasks, you help the people helping people complete tasks